danielrekshan/dreamhex/docs/lore.md

 *Welcome, traveler.*

-I am Doctor John Dee, and this is the Hexarchia Oneirica, my Magick Book of the Sixfold Dream Order.
+I am Doctor John Dee, and this is the Hexarchia Oneirica, my Magick Book of the Six Dream Powers.
 Long ago its pages were whole, carrying the wisdom of my dreams and visions.
 But a powerful dream shattered the book and cast its leaves across realms far beyond waking sight.
 You now hold the key to restoring what was lost.
 Speak your dream into the scrying stone.
 I will write it onto these pages, and together we will walk the world created by your vision.

 ---